ra9hur/SDC-P7-Unscented-Kalman-Filter/README.md

 2. Prediction
 3. Update

 A standard Kalman filter can only handle linear equations.
-Both the extended Kalman filter and the unscented Kalman filter allow you to use non-linear equations; the difference between EKF and UKF is how they handle non-linear equations.
+Both the extended Kalman filter (EKF) and the unscented Kalman filter (UKF) allow you to use non-linear equations; the difference between EKF and UKF is how they handle non-linear equations.
 But the basics are the same: initialize, predict, update.

+EKF uses the method called first order Taylor expansion to obtain linear approximation of the non-linear measurements.
+In  highly non-linear systems, covariance after update step, may not be gaussian.
+Applying EKF may cause significant errors because of the propagation of uncertainty through the nonlinear system.

+The idea with UKF is to produce several sampling points (Sigma points) around the current state estimate based on its covariance.
+Then, propagating these points through the nonlinear map to get more accurate estimation of the mean and covariance of the mapping results.
+In this way, it avoids the need to calculate the Jacobian, hence incurs only the similar computation load as the EKF.

 ---